rspeer/wordfreq/README.md

 - Average the remaining frequencies.
 - Rescale the resulting frequency list to add up to 1.

+## Numbers

+These wordlists would be enormous if they stored a separate frequency for every number, such as if we separately stored the frequencies of 484977 and 484978 and 98.371 and every other 6-character sequence that could be considered a number.

+Instead, we have a frequency-bin entry for every number of the same "shape", such as `##` or `####` or `#.#####`, with `#` standing in for digits.
+(For compatibility with earlier versions of wordfreq, our stand-in character is actually `0`.)
+This is the same form of aggregation that the word2vec vocabulary does.

+Single-digit numbers are unaffected by this "binning" process; "0" through "9" have their own entries in each language's wordlist.

+When asked for the frequency of a token containing multiple digits, we multiply the frequency of that aggregated entry by a distribution estimating the frequency of those digits.
+The distribution only looks at two things:

+- The value of the first digit
+- Whether it is a 4-digit sequence that's likely to represent a year

+The first digits are assigned probabilities by Benford's law, and years are assigned probabilities from a distribution that peaks at the "present".
+I explored this in a Twitter thread at <https://twitter.com/r_speer/status/1493715982887571456>.

+The part of this distribution representing the "present" is not strictly a peak;
+it's a 20-year-long plateau from 2019 to 2039.
+(2019 is the last time Google Books Ngrams was updated, and 2039 is a time by which I will probably have figured out a new distribution.)

+Some examples:

+    >>> word_frequency("2022", "en")
+    5.15e-05
+    >>> word_frequency("1922", "en")
+    8.19e-06
+    >>> word_frequency("1022", "en")
+    1.28e-07

+Aside from years, the distribution does **not** care about the meaning of the numbers:

+    >>> word_frequency("90210", "en")
+    3.34e-10
+    >>> word_frequency("92222", "en")
+    3.34e-10
+    >>> word_frequency("802.11n", "en")
+    9.04e-13
+    >>> word_frequency("899.19n", "en")
+    9.04e-13

+The digit rule applies to other systems of digits, and only cares about the numeric value of the digits:

+    >>> word_frequency("٥٤", "ar")
+    6.64e-05
+    >>> word_frequency("54", "ar")
+    6.64e-05

+It doesn't know which language uses which writing system for digits:

+    >>> word_frequency("٥٤", "en")
+    5.4e-05

 ## Sources and supported languages